 How much socialism a country should implement is a fair question.
 I’m a capitalist but I correctly understand that socialism is not communism and whether a state fails or not has nothing to do with socialism.

-Claim: Venezuela is an example of failed socialism.
+Q. Isn’t Venezuela an example of failed socialism?

 I think there are substantial differences in definitions of social democracies, democratic socialism, and communism.
 Social democracies like Norway show that more equitable democratic societies are possible.
 But democratic socialism and communism are not the same things.